mricon/grokmirror/man/grok-pull.1.rst

 --------------------------------------

 :Author:    mricon@kernel.org
-:Date:      2019-02-14
+:Date:      2020-08-14
 :Copyright: The Linux Foundation and contributors
 :License:   GPLv3+
-:Version:   1.2.0
+:Version:   2.0.0
 :Manual section: 1

 SYNOPSIS
 --------
-    grok-pull -c /path/to/repos.conf
+  grok-pull -c /path/to/grokmirror.conf

 DESCRIPTION
 -----------
-This utility runs from a cronjob and downloads the latest manifest from the grokmirror master.
+Grok-pull is the main tool for replicating repository updates from the grokmirror primary server to the mirrors.

+Grok-pull has two modes of operation -- onetime and continous (daemonized).
+In one-time operation mode, it downloads the latest manifest and applies any outstanding updates.
 If there are new repositories or changes in the existing repositories, grok-pull will perform the necessary git commands to clone or fetch the required data from the master.

-At the end of its run, grok-pull will generate its own manifest file, which can then be used for further mirroring.
+Once all updates are applied, it will write its own manifest and exit.
+In this mode, grok-pull can be run manually or from cron.

+In continuous operation mode (when run with -o), grok-pull will continue running after all updates have been applied and will periodically re-download the manifest from the server to check for new updates.
+For this to work, you must set pull.refresh in grokmirror.conf to the amount of seconds you would like it to wait between refreshes.

+If pull.socket is specified, grok-pull will also listen on a socket for any push updates (relative repository path as present in the manifest file, terminated with newlines).
+This can be used for pubsub subscriptions (see contrib).

 OPTIONS
 -------